-In this pasta frittata recipe, soft spaghetti pasta combines with creamy, cheesy eggs, crunchy bits of bacon which are then cooked together until crispy all over.
-Similar to the popular street snack frittatina Napoletana which look like smaller deep fried versions of the pasta frittata, this dish from Naples will make sure that no leftover pasta will ever go to waste.
-Once you try its comforting flavours, you may find yourself making pasta just for a pasta frittata itself – try it out tonight and share it with friends and family!
+In this pasta frittata recipe, soft spaghetti pasta combines with creamy, cheesy eggs and crunchy bits of bacon which are then cooked together until crispy all over.
+Similar to the popular street snack frittatina Napoletana which look like smaller deep fried versions of the pasta frittata, this dish from Naples will make sure that no leftover pasta will ever goes to waste.
+Once you try its comforting flavours, you may find yourself making pasta just for a pasta frittata itself – try it out tonight and share it your friends and family!

 - 5 eggs, lightly beaten

 - 50g Parmigiano Reggiano, grated

 - 100ml milk

 This ingenious idea of using cooked pasta with simple ingredients of eggs, cheese and pepper was born in Naples.
 It is thought to date back to the post-war era when food was limited in Southern Italy and people looked for ways to eat simple food without the need for cutlery.
 Pasta frittata was made to be shared at the table, sliced up into portions like cake, as did Totò in the film Misery and Nobility (1954).
 Initially it was made only with long pasta – spaghetti – but it wasn’t long before people started using all the other types of pasta, depending on what was leftover from their meals.
 From bucatini to penne, with or without sauce, anything goes in this homely dish, so don’t be afraid to personalise and go with the flow in our recipe below.

 This pasta frittata is great to eat the next day.
 Leave it in the fridge and pack it for lunch or whatever casual occasion you have on your social calendar.
 If you have leftover pasta from lunch or dinner, then you can use it – regardless of whether it has sauce or not, it will be just as delicious.
 Otherwise, boil your pasta in water with salt as indicated in the recipe below.